alttch/bma-info/eva3/integrations/gcp.rst

 EVA ICS controllers can act as a gateway and send telemetry to GCP IoT core as well as receive control commands.

-Configuration and examples are specified in :ref:`gcpcoreiot_` notifier documentation.
+Configuration and examples are specified in :ref:`eva3_gcpcoreiot_` notifier documentation.

 Google Cloud TTS